kdy304g/HackingPredatorPreyDynamics/reports/final_report.md

 * The Dynamics of the Lynx-Hare System: an Application of the Lotka-Volterra Model https://link.springer.com/content/pdf/10.1134%2FS000635091601019X.pdf </br>

+* The Computational Beauty of Nature </br>
+Gary William Flake

 ### Visualization Software
 * Mesa </br>